Heterometallic spin-1/2 quantum magnet under hydrostatic pressure: Results

-Figure \ref{pres_a} illustrates the changes in the ESR spectra caused by hydrostatic pressure for $H \parallel a$, measured at frequencies both above and below the zero-field singlet-triplet gap, $\Delta_{G_1} \approx 400$\,GHz at ambient pressure.
-For frequencies above the gap (top panel, $\nu=497$\,GHz) , the $G_1$ mode shifts towards lower magnetic fields with increasing pressure, while below the gap (bottom panel, $\nu = 180$\,GHz) it shifts to higher fields, which suggests that $\Delta_{G_1}$ increases with pressure.
 The pressure also affects the $g$-factor through modifications to the local spin environment.
 The constraints of the pressure experiments means that is not possible to disentangle the Cu$^{2+}$ and V$^{4+}$ $g$-factors individually at elevated pressures with acceptable accuracy, but the effective $g$ factor for the dimer unit can be ascertained.
 The parameters extracted from the ESR data are discussed in detail below in comparison to the susceptometry results.